All Episodes

 I understand that sentiment is very strong.

-I understand that sentiment is making people look past what they might get instead of Clinton, which might be pretty much the same thing, with some variations.
+I understand that sentiment is making people look past what they might get instead of Clinton, which might be pretty much the same thing with some variations.

 But yes, my decision on who to vote for in November is not going to be made tomorrow.

-It's not gonna be made tonight.
+It's not going to be made tonight.

 Thanks for the call, Daryl.

-Bill in um Shepherdsville, Kentucky.
+Bill in Shepherdsville, Kentucky.

 It's great to have you here, sir.